anticultist/vscode-ms-access-dump/README.md

 This allows to develop such an application with multiple developers simultaneously.
 To ease the handling of such files this VSCode extension provides syntax highlighting for that dump format.

+## Call for Sponsorship

+This is a **free extension**.
+If you find it useful to yourself or your business then you might consider [sponsoring](https://ko-fi.com/anticultist) it.

 ## Features

 - Syntax highlighting for MS Access dump format (forms, macros, queries, reports)